aviadra/Cloud-profiler/README.md

 The default location of the generated configuration file is "~/Cloud_Profiler/Cloud-profiler-Moba.mxtsessions".

 # iTerm setup
 Again, in general you don't need to change anything in your iTerm configuration.
-With that said, it is recommended that you create in your iTerm, the profiles you're going to reference when using the "iTerm_dynamic_profile_parent_name" tag. if you don't, nothing major will happen, iTerm will simply use the default profile and throw some errors to the Mac's console log.
+With that said, it is recommended that you create in your iTerm, the profiles you're going to reference when using the "iTerm_dynamic_profile_parent_name" tag. if you don't, nothing major will happen, iTerm will simply use the default profile.
+However as of v3.3.8 of iTerm, it will throw errors to an error log and will give popups to note it has done so...

 ## RDP support for MacOS (optional)
 The RDP support is based on your MAC's ability to open rdp URIs.
 That is iTerm will issue something like "open rdp://address-of-instance".
 Compatible programs are Microsoft Remote Desktop 8/10 available on the app store.